 • How will success be determined and measured?

-5. Decide how to measure and manage performance.
+• What carrot or stick will be offered to the providers and how will standards be enforced? - Decide how to measure and manage performance.
 Performance should be evaluated by how well the bidder solves the problem outlined in Step 2 and follows the process in Step 4.
 The federal government recommends using a specific methodology for creating an overall performance and management approach.
 (See Appendix C)

-6. Select the right contractor.
+- Select the right contractor.
 The contractor must have history of performing exceptionally well in the field and have the processes and resources in place to support the mission.
 The federal guide to Performance Based Services Acquisition recommends using five keys in selecting contractors: (1) oral presentations by the contenders, (2) emphasis on contractors’ past performance in evaluation, (3) consideration of the “best value” in selection of a solution, (4) checking for conflict of interest and (5) management of the contractor’s performance through integration into the solutions team.
 For more detail on how to conduct each of these steps, see Appendix D.

-7. Manage Performance.
+- Manage Performance.
 The last step of the seven steps of performance-based acquisition is important.
 There is an increasing realization that “the real work” of acquisition is in contract management.
 This requires that agencies allocate sufficient resources, in both the contracting or program offices, to do a job well done.
 Some tasks, features, and best practices are: learn more, keep the team together, adjust roles and responsibilities, assign accountability for managing contract performance, add the contractor to the team at a formal “kick-off” meeting, apply the Six Disciplines of Performance-Based Management™, regularly review performance in a Contract Performance Improvement Working Group, ask the right questions and report on the contractor’s “past performance.”